sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.screenshotParams.maxSize, --screenshot.maxSize                            The max size of the screenshot (width and height).  [default: 2000]

 InfluxDB
   --influxdb.protocol              The protocol used to store connect to the InfluxDB host.  [default: "http"] --influxdb.host                  The InfluxDB host used to store captured metrics.
   --influxdb.port                  The InfluxDB port used to store captured metrics.  [default: 8086] --influxdb.username              The InfluxDB username for your InfluxDB instance.
   --influxdb.password              The InfluxDB password for your InfluxDB instance.
   --influxdb.database              The database name used to store captured metrics.  [default: "sitespeed"] --influxdb.tags                  A comma separated list of tags and values added to each metric  [default: "category=default"]
   --influxdb.includeQueryParams    Whether to include query parameters from the URL in the InfluxDB keys or not  [boolean] [default: false]
   --influxdb.groupSeparator        Choose which character that will seperate a group/domain.
 Default is underscore, set it to a dot if you wanna keep the original domain name.  [default: "_"]
+  --influxdb.annotationScreenshot  Include screenshot (from Browsertime) in the annotation.
+You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]

 Metrics
   --metrics.list        List all possible metrics in the data folder (metrics.txt).  [boolean] [default: false]